Your preference has been updated for this session. To permanently change your account setting, go to My Account

 Because a portion of your day will be spent fasting, it's important to think strategically about ways to incorporate adequate nutrition.
 Eating a diet that is high in refined carbohydrates such as flour and sugar, refined oils such as soy or vegetable oils, too little intake of protein, a lack of veggies, and unhealthy snacks such as chips will only undo the health benefits you gain from fasting.
 Eating the wrong foods will counter the benefits of intermittent fasting.

-What Should I Eat While Fasting?
+What Should I Eat While Intermittent Fasting?

-So now you know when to eat, you may be wondering what you can eat during your eating window.
+So now you know when to eat, you may be wondering what you can eat during your intermittent fasting eating window.
 Many of the intermittent fasting methods mean you may be inadvertently missing out on specific macronutrients such as protein or healthy fats, or micronutrients such as vitamin AB vitaminsvitamin Cvitamin Dzinc, or electrolytes

 It is important to ensure you are eating a full and satisfying meal—now is not the time to engage in low-calorie eating.
 The goal is to get all of your nutrition from fewer meals.